 Prior to 2022, we designed our network service rates and annual budgets with margins at levels to achieve an MFI ratio of 1.10, which is the minimum amount allowed under the Indenture.
-However, in November 2021, the Board of Directors allowed us to adjust our margin target for the 2022 budget to achieve an MFI of 1.20, which is the maximum allowed under the Tariff.
+However, in November 2021, the Board of Directors allowed us to adjust our margin target for the 2022 budget to achieve an MFI of 1.20.
 This MFI change was done in tandem with Board approval of a change to our depreciation rates affecting 2022 as well as future years.